mariuszkuswik/Nauka/Linux/rhcsa_pytania.md

     - [ ] Users should be allowed to delete only their own files.
     - [ ] Others should have no access to any of the directories.

-- [ ] Create a 2-GiB swap partition and mount it persistently.
+- [-] Create a 2-GiB swap partition and mount it persistently.

 - [ ] Resize the LVM logical volume that contains the root file system and add 1 GiB.

-- [-] Set your server to use the recommended tuned profile.
+- [ ] Set your server to use the recommended tuned profile.

-- [x] Create user vicky with the custom **UID 2008**.
+- [ ] Create user vicky with the custom **UID 2008**.

 - [ ] Configure your server to synchronize time with myserver.example.com.
 (Note that this server does not have to exist.)

-- [x] Install a web server and ensure that it is started automatically.
+- [ ] Install a web server and ensure that it is started automatically.

 ## RHCSA Practice Exam C